ericbuess/thegoodnews.ai/ideas.md

   - Prayer points for the family
 - Example Topics & Activities:
   - Sermon Theme: "Trust in God" (Based on Proverbs 3:5-6)
+    - Powered by an LLM with sermon analysis and family ministry prompts
     - Lunch Questions:
       1. "When was a time you had to trust God even though you were scared?"
       2. "How does our family show we trust God in daily decisions?"